Visit The Alnwick Garden

 Created by the Duchess of Northumberland to drive awareness of the dangers of harmful and illicit drugs, the Poison Garden contains plants such as belladonna, hemlock, tobacco and cannabis.

-Free guided tours of the Poison Garden run every 10 – 15 minutes throughout the day, on arrival at The Alnwick Garden visit the Hovel at the entrance to the Poison Garden and collect your free timed ticket.
+Free guided tours of the Poison Garden run every 10 – 15 minutes throughout the day, on arrival at The Alnwick Garden visit the Information Desk in the Atrium and collect your free timed ticket.

 Just off the A1 and easily accessible by train and bus, The Alnwick Garden is perfectly situated in the heart of Northumberland – away from the hustle and bustle of city life.